cmaureir/community-work/README.md

 # Community Work

+> In 2022, I decided to start documenting the things I was doing related to communities
+> because I was dealing with a feeling I was not doing enough.

 Most of the work I have been doing in different communities.
 Some of the items can be found on Github, and some other are either in private repositories, chat platforms, and many